Sylvia Wynter: Critical work

 Sylvia Wynter's scholarly work is highly poetic, expository, and complex.
-Her long career has seen her work on a range of marxist and decolonial issues with a analytic framework drawn from her wide-ranging, multi-disciplinary reading.
+Her long career has seen her work on a range of marxist and decolonial issues with an analytic framework drawn from her wide-ranging, multi-disciplinary reading.
 She draws from anthropology, sociology, philosophy, cognitive science, and history.

 Starting with a basis in literary criticism, Wynter moved through a marxist analysis of the Iberian colonial pieza system in her monumental Black Metamorphosis, toward a cultural analysis grounded in the politics of being from the perspective of Fanon's autophobic subject.
 She analyzes how marginalized cultural formations like Myal, Rastafari, Vodou, and Jonkonnu, provide a zero ground and catalytic zone of resistance against European hegemony.

 Her work attempts to elucidate the development and maintenance of colonial modernity and modern man, and the possibility of resistance to its overrepresentation as the human, rather than one among many 'genres of the human.'
 She deftly interweaves science, philosophy, literary theory, and critical race theory to explain how European man came to be considered the epitome of humanity, "Man 2" or "the figure of man".
 Wynter's theoretical framework has changed and deepened over the years.

 In her essay "Towards the Sociogenic Principle: Fanon, Identity, the Puzzle of Conscious Experience, and What It Is Like to be 'Black, Wynter developed a theoretical framework she refers to as the "sociogenic principle", which would become central to her work.
 Wynter derives this theory from an analysis of Frantz Fanon's notion of "sociogeny".
 Wynter argues that Fanon's theorization of sociogeny envisions human being (or experience) as not merely biological, but also based in stories and symbolic meanings generated within culturally specific contexts.
 Sociogeny as a theory therefore overrides, and cannot be understood within, Cartesian dualism for Wynter.
 The social and the cultural influence the biological.

-In her essay "Unsettling the Coloniality of Being/Power/Truth/Freedom: Towards the Human, After Man, Its Overrepresentation—An Argument", Wynter’s genealogy of “Man” offers a radical critique of Western humanism by tracing how the category of the human has been historically constructed.
+In her essay "Unsettling the Coloniality of Being/Power/Truth/Freedom: Towards the Human, After Man, Its Overrepresentation—An Argument", Wynter’s genealogy of "Man" offers a radical critique of Western humanism by tracing how the category of the human has been historically constructed.
 Her framework outlines a progression from Christian Man to Man1 and then Man2, each iteration reinforcing systems of exclusion and domination under the guise of universality.